 ACST — Australian Central Standard Time

-See what ACST means, where it is used in Australia, how it relates to ACDT, and compare or convert it with other time zones.
+See what ACST means, where it is used in Australia, how it relates to ACDT, and convert ACST to other time zones.

 How to Convert ACST to Other Time Zones

-4. Export and share the result: Once the time range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-That makes it easy to send a confirmed meeting slot to a distributed team, attach the ICS file for automatic local-time conversion in calendars, or paste the converted window into email for a client call involving South Australia, the Northern Territory, and overseas offices.
+Export and share the result: Once a range is selected, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This makes it easy to send a confirmed ACST meeting slot to distributed teams, travel coordinators, or customers so everyone sees the same appointment in their own local calendar.

 About Australian Central Standard Time (ACST)